himal2007/himal2007.github.io/_posts/2025-01-26-github-actions-workflow.md

 <details>
   <summary><strong>More about actions</strong></summary>

   GitHub Actions are custom applications that can be used to automate tasks in your software development lifecycle.
-You can create and publish your own actions, or use actions shared by the community from the [GitHub Marketplace](https://github.com/marketplace?type=actions).
+You can create and publish your own actions, or use actions shared by the community from the <a href="https://github.com/marketplace?type=actions">GitHub Marketplace</a>.

   <details>
     <summary><strong>Creating and Publishing Actions</strong></summary>